BorgwardtLab/proteinshake_release/README.md

+This repository contains the code for releasing proteinshake datasets.

-This repository is used to outsource packages with incompatible licenses (cd-hit and MADOKA).
-It patches in functions to compute sequence and structure similarities in the backend of proteinshake, which will be added to the avro files we upload to Zenodo.
+It also outsources packages with incompatible licenses (cd-hit and MADOKA) which are used for sequence and structure clustering.

-This repository will be used for the release.
+Clone the repo to Euler, create a venv with proteinshake, activate it, and run:

+sbatch --wrap "sh submit.sh" -o logs/wrapper.txt

+This will submit a few thousand jobs on Euler and copy the result back to Borg.